lukecollier/belte/proposals/2-doless.md

 ```

 We can then iteratively build each dependency with the plugin list provided by the loader.
 Rendering is more interesting and may need it's own doless adoption.

+### Shape of loaders as a dependency manager
+Loaders become code analysis of components vs javascript dependencies the difference being depenencies are resolved with the client aspect of a loader and the dependencies not resolved at all letting your favourite build tool :tm: do the resolving there (as currently works on the svelte loader).